From loom spaces to veering triangulations: The astroid lemma

 \begin{lemma} Suppose that $\stair(x) = \stair(x, R)$ is a staircase.
 Breaking symmetry, suppose that $x$ is the southwest corner of $R$.
 Suppose that $m'$ is an initial segment of the lower axis ray $m$.
-Then there is a rectangle $R'\subset \stair(x)$ so that \begin{itemize} \item $x$ is the southwest corner of $R'$ and \item $m'$ is the south side of $R'$. \end{itemize} \end{lemma}
+Then there is a rectangle $R' \subset \stair(x)$ so that \begin{itemize} \item $x$ is the southwest corner of $R'$ and \item $m'$ is the south side of $R'$. \end{itemize} \end{lemma}

-\begin{proof} Note that $x$ is either a point of a cusp of $\calL$.
-Thus either using the fact that rectangles are a basis for the topology, or using \refdef{Loom}\refitm{Cusp}, there is an initial segment $m''$ of $m$ contained in a rectangle $Q$.
+\begin{proof} Note that $x$ is either a point or a cusp of $\calL$.
+Thus using either \reflem{Basis} or \refdef{Loom}\refitm{Cusp}, respectively, there is an initial segment $m''$ of $m$ contained in a rectangle $Q$.
 If $m''$ contains $m'$ then we cut $Q$ using the axis rays to obtain $R'$.

 If not, there are two cases as the axis cusp $c_m$ is or is not contained in $m'$.
 If $c_m$ is not contained in $m'$ then the interval $m' - Q$ is compact and so covered by a rectangle $Q'$.
 Cutting $Q \cup Q'$ by the axis rays and reducing their height gives the desired rectangle $R'$.
-If $c_m$ is contained in $m'$ then we apply \refdef{Loom}\refitm{Cusp} twice, and the remaining argument is as above. \end{proof}
+If $c_m$ is contained in $m'$ then we apply \refdef{Loom}\refitm{Cusp} three times, and the remaining argument is as above. \end{proof}

 \begin{lemma} Suppose that $x$ is the southwest corner of $R$.
 Then the lower axis ray $m$ has the following properties. \begin{itemize} \item Suppose $x$ is a cusp.
 Then $m$ is a cusp leaf. \item Suppose $x$ is not a cusp.
-Let $m_x$ be the leaf of $F_\calL$ containing $x$. \begin{itemize}[label=$\circ$] \item If $m_x$ is a non-cusp leaf (or a cusp leaf emanating from the east of its cusp) then $m$ is the eastern component of $m_x - x$. \item If $m_x$ is a cusp leaf emanating from the west of its cusp, then let $c_m$ be its cusp.
+Let $m_x$ be the leaf of $F_\calL$ containing $x$. \begin{itemize}[label=$\circ$] \item If $m_x$ is a non-cusp leaf (or a cusp leaf emanating from the east of its cusp) then $m$ is the eastern component of $m_x - x$. \item If $m_x$ is a cusp leaf emanating from the west of its cusp, then its cusp $c_m$ is the axis cusp for $m$.
 In this case $m - m_x$ is a cusp leaf emanating from the east of $c_m$. \end{itemize} \end{itemize} A similar statement holds when $x$ is one of the other corners of $R$.
 Similar statements also hold for the upper axis ray $\ell$. \end{lemma}

-\begin{remark} It follows that the lower axis ray $m$ is contained in a union of at most two leaves of $F_\calL$.
-If two leaves are required then $x$ is a point of $\calL$, on a cusp leaf containing a cusp side of $R$.
-In this case the two leaves share a cusp, namely $c_m$, which is distinct from $x$.
-When it exists, we call $c_m$ the \emph{axis cusp} for $m$.
-See \reffig{Staircase}.
-We make similar definitions for the upper axis ray $\ell$. \end{remark}